Dwarf Gourami (Flame Gourami): Profile and Information

 Breeding

-By reducing the level of water to 6 to 8 inches and increasing the temperature of the water to 82 F, you can trigger spawning.
+By reducing the water level to 6 to 8 inches and increasing the temperature of the water to 82 F, you can trigger spawning.

-Vegetation must be introduced in the water as male dwarf gouramis build bubble nest by using plant materials gotten from the surrounding vegetation, then binding them together with bubbles.
+Vegetation must be introduced in the water as male dwarf gouramis build bubble nests using plant materials obtained from the surrounding vegetation and binding them together with bubbles.

-Nests are usually organized and secure and can take up to severely inches across and up to an inch deep.
+Nests are usually organized and secure, taking several inches across and up to an inch deep.

 Plants that you can use in your aquarium may include the following;